Katzeee/Notes/about-programing/linux-symlink.md

 ## symlink

-If you use a relative path in symlink, the path is started at where the symlink is, not at where the command runs.
+If you use a relative path in symlink, the path deduction starts at where you call the symlink, not at where the `ln` command ran.
 So use absolute path in making symlink.